-- The pre production sample approval.
+- The pre-production sample approval.

 Selecting the right type of manufacturer

-Whether you are a small brand planning to manufacture in small batches or a big retailer willing to mass produce there are different options.
+Whether you are a small brand planning to manufacture in small batches or a big retailer willing to mass-produce there are different options.
 Although in the past it was hard for a small brand to find a manufacturer, right now there are plenty of them willing to support the young artists.

 When choosing a factory the main deciding factor is what services they provide.
-There is a thing to consider: are you looking for a factory to produce straight from your Tech Pack and Spec Sheets or you require a full production service from product development to construction?
+There is a thing to consider: are you looking for a factory to produce straight from your Tech Pack and Spec Sheets or do you require a full production service from product development to construction?